adithyaov/general-scheduler/coding.md

 		g = 2
 		should return a unique id for the specific, which will be used to index into the dict.

-- () [id: 2] A task to initialize the graph by creating all the nodes and initializing all the possible variables, given a few inputs.
+- (jude) [id: 2] A task to initialize the graph by creating all the nodes and initializing all the possible variables, given a few inputs.
 ie, all the days, periods, teachers, subjects, groups, lessons given.

 - () [id: 3] Creating all the basic implications (implications that define correctness)